 When parents decide to go through a divorce, it can have debilitating effects for the children.
+According to Amy Morin, LCSW, “Divorce creates emotional turmoil for the entire family, but for kids, the situation can be quite scary, confusing, and frustrating.”
 They may feel like their future is bleak, and they have nothing to look forward to.
 Parents sometimes don’t realize this because they, too, are going through a difficult situation and may not be functioning as well as they wanted to be for their children.
 However, parents must remember to prioritize the needs of their kids despite their decision to separate.

 As the process of divorce progresses, children go through a whole gamut of emotions, which can include:

 - Guilt that perhaps they have caused the divorce

 - Confusion as to which parent they will be staying with

 Many factors may determine how affected children may be.
 This can depend on their age, the support that they are getting, and how they can take the whole situation.
 But definitely, it is the continuing conflict and feelings of bitterness and anger between the parents that can cause mental and emotional damage to the children.
 So it is very important that both parents set aside whatever they feel for each other and together find ways to reassure their children that no matter what happens between them, they still have two parents and they are still so much loved.